haga-rak/floody/README.md

 ## Build and run

-This project need .NET 9 SDK to build and run.
+This project need :
+- .NET 9 SDK to build and run.
+- `clang` or `gcc` for Linux (by default NativeAOT is enabled).
+You can set environment variable `DISABLE_AOT` to `1` to dispense from using NativeAOT.

 Clone the repository
 ```bash